Magnolia Hall (Greensboro, Alabama)

-Magnolia Hall, also known as the McCrary-Otts House, is a historic Greek Revival mansion in Greensboro, Alabama.
+Magnolia Hall, also known as the McCrary-Otts House, is a historic Greek Revival mansion in Greensboro, Alabama, United States.
 It is a contributing property to the Greensboro Historic District, listed on the National Register of Historic Places, and was individually listed on the National Register in 2021.
 It was recorded by the Historic American Buildings Survey in late March 1936.

 History

 Greensboro became increasingly prosperous during the cotton boom of the mid-19th century.
 In 1850, William Murphy, a lawyer and legislator, sold a prime lot to David F. McCrary, a prominent cotton broker and planter who had originally come from North Carolina and married Elizabeth Cowan Lowry, daughter of a leading Alabama family.
 McCrary had Murphy's house moved and hired the well known architect B.F.
 Parsons, originally from Massachusetts, to design a mansion, which was completed in 1858.
 The Alabama Beacon reported that the house cost $10,000, a very large sum at the time.

 Unlike many of his contemporaries, Mr. McCrary's finances survived the War; he opened the Greensboro Bank and Exchange in 1871.
 On his death in 1888, the McCrary's only living child, Lelia Jane, and her husband, the noted Presbyterian divine Dr. John M.P.
 Otts, inherited the property.
 Otts had given the first sermon to Confederate troops at Fort Sumter.

 Their son James and his wife Sadie bought the house from his siblings in the 1920s.
 It remained in the McCrary-Otts family until 1970, when it was sold to Mr. and Mrs. M.D.
 Baines.
 The house was sold again in 2011.